Layout alignment

 Understanding Layout Alignment

-Layout alignment refers to the arrangement and positioning of design elements within a given space, ensuring a coherent and user-friendly interface.
+Layout Alignment refers to the arrangement and positioning of design elements within a given space, ensuring a coherent and user-friendly interface.
 Proper layout alignment not only enhances visual appeal but also plays a crucial role in improving usability and readability across various devices and screen sizes.

 The Concept of Layout Structure